-Populations at higher risk for severe COVID-19 should consider additional protections or staying home during this time per CDPHE guidance.
+Unvaccinated people at higher risk for severe COVID-19 should consider additional protections or staying home.

 *Research and the CDC suggest that activities like singing may project respiratory droplets in greater quantity and over greater distance, increasing the risk of COVID-19 transmission, particularly with prolonged exposure.